brianpchsu/til/javascript/use-babel-to-start-writing-es6.md

 }
 ```

-If you use karma, you might also want to exclude pre-compile file out from test. (karma.conf.js)
+If you use karma, you might also want to exclude pre-compile files out from test. (karma.conf.js)

 ```
 exclude:['app/**/*.es6.js']